 We currently maintain 233 data sets as a service to the machine learning community.
 You may view all data sets through our searchable interface.
-Our old web site is still available, for those who prefer the old format.
+Our old web site format.
 For a general overview of the Repository, please visit our About page.
 For information about citing data sets in publications, please read our citation policy.
-If you wish to donate a data set, please consult our donation policy.
+If you wish to donate a data our donation policy.
 For any other questions, feel free to contact the Repository librarians.
 We have also set up a mirror site for the Repository.